Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Defenses and Anonymity Properties

-We need to evaluate two different properties in this experiment for the three cases.
+We need to evaluate two properties in this experiment for the three cases.
 First, we need to evaluate the success of the Adversary.
-This is not trivial, and depends on what we mean by "success".
-In this work, for Case (1), we evaluate by calculating the performance of the adversary in classifying correctly individual minutes i.e., to which individual each minute belongs.
+This is not trivial, and depends on what we mean by ``success''.
+For Case (1), we calculate the performance of the adversary in classifying correctly individual minutes i.e., to which individual each minute belongs.
 We use the kappa statistic as the evaluation metric.
 For Cases (2) and (3), we do not have direct access to the classes of the stimuli.
 Thus, we need a different method.
-We approximate the stimuli classes with $h_{TU}$ i.e., a classifier which belongs to the creator of the open dataset, that is trained to differentiate between the recordings in the open dataset.
-Then we can calculate performance metrics also for Cases (2) and (3) with $h_{TU}$'s beliefs as true labels.
-We use again the kappa statistic.
-To gather more information, we show classification histograms of the adversary for the three cases we investigate, and the maximum output probability per class (average across all datapoints belonging to the specified class).
+We approximate the stimuli classes with $h_{TU}$, i.e., a classifier which belongs to the creator of the open dataset, that is trained to differentiate between the recordings in the open dataset.
+We calculate kappa for Cases (2) and (3) with $h_{TU}$'s beliefs as true labels.
+To gather more information, we show in Figure \ref{fig:AttackRes} classification histograms of the adversary for the three cases we investigate, and the maximum output probability per class (average across all datapoints belonging to the specified class).
 These graphs can be used by the attacker as tools to extrapolate recording associations, so we show them for completion.
 Second, we need to evaluate the success of the User on the original task, i.e., sleep apnea detection for each of the three cases.
-To do this we calculate the performance of each of the 3 cases on the test set.
-Again we use the kappa statistic as the evaluation metric.
+To do this we calculate kappa for the 3 cases on the test set.
 All experiments are repeated ten times.